-What is forfeiture?
+What is Forfeiture?

 Forfeiture is the process that a state agency uses to seize (take) property from an owner after someone is arrested, charged, or convicted of a specific crime.
 Usually this happens when someone is arrested by law enforcement for driving a motor vehicle while under the influence of controlled substances (drugs) or alcohol or after fleeing a police officer in a motor vehicle.
 The motor vehicle and other property can be seized.
-Your property, including cash, could also be seized during a drug arrest/raid.
+Your property, including cash, could also be seized during a drug arrest.
 Forfeiture of property is a civil issue that is separate from any criminal charges that may have been filed against someone.
 To get your property back, you may need to file paperwork with the court.

 For more information about forfeiture, see the FAQs.